-Dr. Taylor has accumulated more than thirty years of graduate-level teaching experience and maintains his academic sharpness through active memberships in a dozen professional societies and groups.
+Dr. Taylor's research intersts include the Hebrew Bible and its ancient versions, exegetical method, and Semitic languages.
 His specialties include Aramaic studies and Syriac literature.
-His travels have taken him throughout Central America, Europe, the Near East, Canada, and India.
-His wife is a Christian school administrator, his daughter is a public-school teacher, and his son is a university professor.
+His travels have taken him to Central America, the U. K., Europe, Israel, Canada, Sweden, Finland, Russia, and India.
+His wife is a Christian school administrator, his daughter is a public school teacher, and his son is a university professor.